deadamek/DJSW_collabrative_coding/docs/dennis.md

 ```
 again.
 The slurm job id file for evaluating SMLP on MNIST49 is `reports/DennistestingSMLP/slurm-14508000.out`.

 I'm still a bit overwhelmed by LUMI or HPC resources in general.
 First time running `run.sh`  I did the rookie mistake to run `main.py` directly in the LUMI terminal.
 Luckily I didn't get banned immediately, but only after not finding the slurm job id file I realized I forgot to actually use slurm.
-Submitting a job and then having to wait until the job is done withouth having verbose feedback through for example status prints is something I need to get used to.
+Submitting a job and then having to wait until the job is done without having verbose feedback through for example status prints is something I need to get used to.